LaserRob/f1-track-vectors/README.md

 # F1 Track SVGs
 This repository contains SVG files for all current Formula 1 tracks.
-The data is extraced from the Codemasters F1 games via UDP telemetry.
+The data is extracted from the Codemasters F1 games via UDP telemetry.
 The files were created for [F1Laps](https://www.f1laps.com).
 Since this was a lot of annoying work, we're happy to make them available to the public for free.

 The tracks vectors generally follow the tracks' racing lines.
 They are not a representation of the tracks' "middle-of-the-road" coordinates.
 Each track also shows the individual sectors as additional layers.
 Lastly, each layer was smoothed in Adobe Illustrator.